Flowers (Miley Cyrus song): North America

-During the first five hours of availability on January 12, 2023, "Flowers" gained 685,000 streams, 2.4 million radio airplay audience impressions and 2,000 digital downloads sold and debuted at number 21 on the Digital Song Sales chart.
-After its first full week (January 13–19) "Flowers" debuted atop the Billboard Hot 100, becoming the 65th song to do so, Cyrus' second number-one single after "Wrecking Ball" in 2013 and her 11th top ten entry.
+During the first five hours of availability on January 12, 2023, "Flowers" gained 685,000 streams, 2.4 million radio airplay audience impressions, and 2,000 digital downloads sold and debuted at number 21 on the Digital Songs chart.
+After its first full week (January 13–19) "Flowers" debuted atop the Billboard Hot 100, becoming the 65th song to do so, Cyrus's second number-one single after "Wrecking Ball" in 2013 and her 11th top ten entry.
 Due to garnering 52.6 million streams, 33.5 million radio airplay audience impressions and 70,000 digital downloads sold, it debuted atop the Streaming Songs, rose to number one of the Digital Song Sales and debuted at number 18 of the Radio Songs.
 The same week, Cyrus reached her career top of number three on Billboard Artist 100 chart and her back catalog had an increase of 65% in streaming in the United States.
-"Flowers" spent its first six weeks on the first place of Hot 100.
-It became the highest streamed song in a week since Drake's "Way 2 Sexy" in September 2021 due to 59.8 million streams in its second week, as well as the first song with two consecutive weeks of at least 50 million streams since Olivia Rodrigo's "Drivers License" in January 2021, the first non-holiday song with three consecutive weeks of at least 40 million streams since Olivia Rodrigo’s "Good 4 U" in June 2021 and the first song to sell over 30,000 in three consecutive weeks since Coldplay and BTS’s "My Universe" in October 2021.
+"Flowers" spent eight non-consecutive weeks atop the Hot 100.
+It also became the second song ever after Harry Styles' "As It Was" (2022) to spend its debut 20 weeks in the chart's top-three region.
+It became the highest streamed song in a week since Drake's "Way 2 Sexy" in September 2021 due to 59.8 million streams in its second week, as well as the first song with two consecutive weeks of at least 50 million streams since Olivia Rodrigo's "Drivers License" in January 2021, the first non-holiday song with three consecutive weeks of at least 40 million streams since Rodrigo's "Good 4 U" in June 2021, and the first song to sell over 30,000 in three consecutive weeks since Coldplay and BTS's "My Universe" in October 2021.
+It topped the Streaming Songs and Digital Songs charts for four and five consecutive weeks, respectively.

-After one month of release in the United States, "Flowers" became Cyrus' 11th biggest hit in total radio airplay audience due to 233 million impressions and her 13th biggest in on-demand streaming due to 182 million streams.
-In its fifth week it topped the Radio Songs and Pop Airplay charts.
-It became Cyrus' first number one single on Radio Songs and the fourth song to top it in five weeks at most since it became an all-format chart in December 1998.
-It also became the 13th song in history to top Pop Airplay in five weeks at most.
-In its sixth week it became Cyrus' first number one song on Adult Pop Airplay and Dance/Mix Show Airplay charts.